crohr/pkgr/README.md

 * Include tasks for building RPMs.

-* Better debian initd script.
+* The included initd script sucks.
+Improve it.

-* Populate dependencies based on gems declared in the Gemfile.
+* Populate system dependencies based on gems declared in the Gemfile.

 * Some tests.